LavanyaAN21/Data-security-model-for-Cloud-Computing-using-V-GRT-methodology/README.md

-# Data Security Model for Cloud Computing Using VGRT
+# Data Security Model for Cloud Computing Using VGRT🔒

 ## 📌 Abstract
 Distributed computing is becoming the architecture of a new generation of IT enterprises.
 Unlike traditional solutions, cloud computing moves application software and databases to large data centers, where data and service management may not be fully trusted.
 This unique feature introduces new security concerns.